 - As a result of the 2010 earthquake, NPH/NPFS Haiti suffered the tragic loss of staff, volunteers and family members, as well as extensive facility damage.
 Despite these losses, by year’s end, they assisted over one million people.

-- St. Damien Pediatric Hospital is the premier children’s facility in Haiti.
-It focuses on providing long-term care for critically ill children.
+- St. Damien Pediatric Hospital focuses on providing long-term care for critically ill children.
 It also offers outpatient care and public health programs that provide more than 80,000 services per year.
-Heart surgery was performed on site for the first time in 2015 with over 100 children receiving life-saving operations since then.
+Heart surgery was performed on site for the first time in 2015 with over 150 children receiving life-saving operations

 • Holiday Celebrations at NPH Haiti

 • VIDEO: NPH Haiti St. Damien Pediatric Hospital: Not One Be Lost, October 2013